git-town/git-town/documentation/tutorial.md

 * squash-merges the password-reset branch into the master branch (this makes it look like a single commit, without the convoluted merge history and the many intermediate commits on your branch)
 * pushes the updated master branch to the repository
 * deletes the password-reset branch from your local machine and the repository

+What all of this achieves is that your feature is safely merged as a single additional commit onto the master branch.